Build crosschain Applications with Aspens Market Stack¶

 - Multi-Chain Contract Manager: Interfaces with smart contracts on multiple blockchains

-- Settlement Engine: Ensures secure and reliable trade execution
+- Settlement Engine: Ensure secure trade execution

 Learn the API Communication Flow¶